ogmacorp/PyAOgmaNeo/docs/hierarchy.rst

     :rtype: (int32) number of IO layers

-.. function:: Hierarchy.getIOSizes(self)
+.. function:: Hierarchy.getIOSize(self, i)

-    Get the sizes of all IO layers
+    Get the size of an IO layer

+    :param i: (int32) index of the IO layer
-    :rtype: ([(int32, int32, int32)]) list of sizes of the IO layers
+    :rtype: ((int32, int32, int32)) size of the IO layer

+.. function:: Hierarchy.getIOType(self, i)

+    Get the type of an IO layer

+    :param i: (int32) index of the IO layer
+    :rtype: (IOType) type of IO layer

 .. function:: Hierarchy.getNumDLayers(self, l)